 The first ambulance and its personnel were shown in the annual Reading Halloween Parade, and officially went into service midnight Halloween night (November 1, 1970) stationed at the Reading Police Department, servicing the City of Reading and surrounding Camden and Montgomery Townships.

 Since then Reading Emergency Unit has grown tremendously.
 In November 1990, REU began operations in the City of Hillsdale, March 1991, in the City of Litchfield, and in September 1994, began operating an ambulance from the Somerset Township Fire Station.

-Since January 1, 1996, REU provides Advanced Life Support care with our 9 ambulances and 5 echo vehicles, located throughout Hillsdale County.
-In the first year REU had just over 200 emergency calls for service, compared to 1997, we responded to over 3,600 with an average response time of 9 minutes throughout the county.
+Since January 1, 1996, REU provides Advanced Life Support care with our 6 ambulances and 1 echo vehicle, located throughout Hillsdale County.
+In the first year REU had just over 200 emergency calls for service, compared to 1997, we responded to over 3,600 with an average response time of 8 minutes throughout the county.

-With our dedicated personnel, we will continue to grow and prosper, with the goal of providing the best and efficient patient care possible to our friends and family of Hillsdale County.
+With our dedicated team, we will continue to grow and prosper, with the goal of providing the best and efficient patient care possible to our friends and family of Hillsdale County.